kief/infrastructure-as-code.com/10-book.md

 permalink: /book/
 ---

-## Second edition (early release)
+## Second edition (coming December 2020)

 <p>
-The <a href="http://shop.oreilly.com/product/0636920294382.do">second edition of Infrastructure as Code</a> is now available as an early release.
-This is the first eight chapters, of what looks to be eighteen or so.
-Check it out and please let me know what you think!
+The <a href="http://shop.oreilly.com/product/0636920294382.do">second edition of Infrastructure as Code</a> is coming in December of 2020.
+The print edition is available for pre-order, or you can read an earlier draft on the O'Reilly Learning Platform.
 </p>

 <a href="http://shop.oreilly.com/product/0636920294382.do"><img
-  title="Infrastructure as Code 2nd edition book cover" src="/images/iac_2nd_edition_tiny.gif"
+  title="Infrastructure as Code 2nd edition book cover" src="/images/infrastructure_as_code_2ed_small.png"
-  alt="Book cover" width="180" height="263"
+  alt="Book cover" width="320" height="420"
   /></a>

 <hr/>